jfblanchard/md5-verification/README.md

 ```

- where 'checksum is the MD5 Hash string that was provided with the downloaded file.
+ where 'checksum' is the MD5 Hash string that was provided with the downloaded file.

  A file dialog will come up in which you can select the downloaded file to verify.
-Once completed, the original and computed has sums will be displayed, as well as one of two messages:
+Once completed, the original and computed hash sums will be displayed, as well as one of two messages:

 `'SUCCESS!
 Message digests match' `

 or

-`'FAIL!.
+ `'FAIL!
 Message digests do not match'`

 #### Usage: verify_md5_qt.py